Professional Tax Service

 ALERT

 If you file on paper, it may take 6 months or more to process your tax return.
-For service delay details, see Status of Operations.
 Taxpayers and tax professionals are encouraged to file electronically.

 Make Sure Your Tax Preparer is Certified